-- The Company has conducted an employee engagement survey once in two years since 2019. - This survey is positioned as essential to further strengthen the relationship between employees and the Company so that both can grow. - Based on the survey results, the Company strives to improve communication within the workplace and the working environment.
+• The Company has conducted employee engagement surveys since FY2019 and in FY2023 the Company changed the survey frequency from once every two years to once a year.

+- This survey is positioned as essential to further strengthen the relationship between employees and the Company so that both can grow. - The Company reports the survey results to general managers and executives and strives to improve communication within the workplace and the working environment based on advice from external consultants in order to achieve a smooth transformation of the business structure.